It’s Celtic v Rangers this Sunday afternoon, with the Bhoys looking to steal another march on their quest for Ladbrokes Premiership glory.

-So before the focus turns to Saturday’s meeting, we’re taking a trip down memory lane to salute the striking stars who made themselves heroes in this fixture on each side of the city.
+So before the focus turns to this weekend’s meeting, we’re taking a trip down memory lane to salute the striking stars who made themselves heroes in this fixture on each side of the city.

 Henrik Larsson (1997-2004)